 Spinacia oleracea or spinach is an annual plant from the amaranth family.
 Therefore, it is no wonder that you will see some resemblance between the spinach leaf, beet greens, and chard.
 It is because they come from one family.

 The leaves are oval.
 Each of them grows on a single stem that can reach up to 30 cm long.
 Moreover, they can grow pretty large, about 15 cm wide.

 Spinach is a cold-hardy plant.
 As a result, it is widely cultivated in the U.S and European countries.
 Moreover, it is also widely cultivated in many temperate regions in Asia, such as China, Japan, and Iran.

 This plant is suitable for USDA hardiness zones 2 to 9.
 Therefore, before you start the steps of planting spinach, you must make sure that you live in one of these zones.

 To grow this vegetable, you need to meet its requirements.
 First of all, this plant must be planted in an area that is partially shaded or exposed to full sun.

 Moreover, the soil must be rich with nutrients and well-drained.
 Besides, it must be loamy with a pH level between 6.5 and 7.5 or neutral to alkaline.

 Growing spinach does not take a long time.
 This plant usually will mature in about 37 to 45 days.
 However, it is recommended for you to harvest the leaves before the plant is matured.

 Harvesting at this stage will allow you to have tasty and tender spinach leaves.
 You can harvest them when this rosette-shaped plant has five or six leaves with.

-A matured spinach plant usually tastes bitter.
-Moreover, too matured leaves are usually tougher.
+A mature spinach plant usually tastes bitter.
+Moreover, too mature leaves are usually tougher.
 The changes in the taste and texture happen because the plant starts flowering and forming seeds.